 Background

 Task Requests are projects which are deemed to be of common benefit to both industry and Government.
 These projects are awarded to the NAMC as prime contractor and include multiple NAMC members as subcontractors through the course of the project.
-Task Requests may organize a Community of Interest (COI), a subset of NAMC members who provide feedback, participate in discussions, and monitor the progress of the project on a voluntary basis.
+Task Requests may organize a Community of Interest (COI) or a Community of Practice (COP), a subset of NAMC members who provide feedback, participate in discussions, and monitor the progress of the project on a voluntary basis.

-Current COIs include the Robotic and Autonomous Systems (RAS) COI and the Vehicle Protection Systems (VPS) COI (formerly the MAF COI).
-If you are interested in participating in either of these COIs, please review the details on how to join in each section below.
+If you are interested in participating in any of these Communities, please review the details on how to join in each section below.

 Robotic and Autonomous Systems (RAS) COI